Systems / lead response

 How many times should you follow up with a lead?

 At least five times.
 About 80% of sales require five or more follow-ups to close, yet 44% of businesses give up after a single attempt (Marketing Donut).
-A practical cadence is day 1, day 3, day 7, then a touch every week or two for a month or so — stopping the moment the lead replies or books.
-The lead that went quiet usually wasn't uninterested; it was waiting for touch three or four.
+A practical cadence is day 1, day 3, day 7, then a touch every week or two for a month or so, stopping the moment the lead replies or books.
+The lead that went quiet usually wasn't uninterested.
+It was waiting for touch three or four.

 What's a good follow-up cadence for a new lead?